-The thing is… as you will see when you read this… most people will be caught off-guard, thinking that they have time…
+The thing is – as you will see when you read this – most people will be caught off-guard, thinking that there’s no big problem…

-The following example of exponential growth has been floating around the internet for years and I’ve read it on many a blog.
-It’s an interesting analogy as to how exponential growth works…
+The following example of exponential growth has been floating around the internet for years.
+It’s an interesting analogy (visualization) as to how exponential growth works…

 It’s 1pm.
-Imagine a normal sized football stadium.
-In this stadium you are sitting on the seat at the very top of the stadium, with the best overview of the whole stadium.
+Imagine a normal sized football or baseball stadium.
+You are sitting in a seat at the very top of the stadium.
+You are overlooking the bowl of the whole stadium.

 To make things more interesting, imagine the stadium is completely water-tight.

 The question is, if a single drop of water is added to the stadium, and then one minute later it doubles and two more drops are added, and then one minute after that it doubles again to 4 drops, and so on.. the water volume doubling in size every minute, how much time do you think you have to leave your seat and get out of the stadium before the water reaches your seat at the very top?

 Think about it for a moment.
 It seems like you would have plenty of time to get out, right?
 Especially given that you can see it rising and could judge for yourself when to leave?

 The first drop of water lands right in the middle of the field, at 1pm.
 Tick-Tock goes the clock…

 It’s 1:45 PM